Department of the Legislative Council

 - arrangements for visiting delegations.

-The Clerk of the Legislative Council, Andrew Young, is the permanent head of the department.
+The Clerk of the Legislative Council, Robert McDonald, is the permanent head of the department.
 Deputy Clerk, Anne Sargent, is responsible for day-to-day management of the department.

 Chamber Support Office

 The Chamber Support Office performs procedural research and administrative assistance for the department.
 The office is responsible for:

 - public documents related to the Council, including reports, petitions and documents submitted for tabling

 - procedural, research, and writing support to the Council.

 - the Council’s standing and select committees, as well as relevant joint investigatory committees and the Privileges Committee

 - administrative, procedural and research support for committees

 - funding allocation and authorisation of committee spending.

 The Usher of the Black Rod’s Office is responsible for: